Favro forGame Development

 The game industry is moving from a project mindset to a product mindset.
 Games used to be thought of as projects with set production start and end dates.
 They’ve made the transition to products that, depending on their success, are continuously developed and supported with new content and features for many years after initial release.

-Although the success of Grand Theft Auto V is an extreme example, the fact remains that live-service games are bringing an end to traditional “shipped” game projects.
+Live-service games are bringing an end to traditional “shipped” game projects.
 Ongoing development, content production, live-ops, and a much closer connection to players are now the norm.
-Even before a game is released, it’s now much simpler to receive mass player feedback with early access models.
+Even before a game is fully released, it’s now much simpler to receive mass player feedback with early access models.

 A game is now an enduring product with a much longer life cycle.

 Favro, which has its foundation in game development, has also evolved since it was first released in 2016.
-The Favro founders have been in game development since the ’90s, so they’ve had many war stories and experiences to build on.
+The Favro founders have game industry experience stretching back to the ’90s, with no shortage of learnings to build on.

-By listening to feedback from game developers worldwide, Favro’s core flexibility and capabilities have expanded to empower everything from small indie studios to massive multinational studios.
+By listening to feedback from game developers and publishers worldwide, Favro’s core flexibility and capabilities have expanded to empower everything from small indie studios to massive multinational studios and publishers.
+Ongoing co-innovation with some of the most progressive studios continues to ensure Favro stays at the vanguard of collaborative planning platforms.

 With a booming game industry, the move to live-service, and new hybrid (remote and co-located) working arrangements, the challenges to both development of games, on a studio level, and production, on a team level, have increased dramatically.